Chefs Notes

 If you think you would use it then yes you should have a wok.
 If you don't then you probably shouldn't.
 It's pretty straightforward.

 Woks are best used over high heat.
 The whole idea of a stir-fry is that it is done very quickly, in a very hot wok.
 This high-heat is what keeps vegetables crisp.
-This is also why we should add your ingredients in stages.
+This is also why we should add our ingredients in stages.
+Remember to always preheat your pan before adding anything.

 Think about it this way.
 When we stir-fry properly there is generally a lot of steam coming off the wok.
 This is moisture that is coming out of our ingredients and evaporating when it hits the hot surface of the wok.
 If the wok isn't hot enough because we didn't heat it properly, or because we overcrowded it, that moisture won't evaporate.
 It will pool in the bottom of the wok.
 This will further cool the wok down, causing more liquid to pool.
 This boils our ingredients and leaves them soggy and gross.